milesroxas/Flint/README.md

 npm run build
 ```

-This command prepares a `${bundleFile}` in the `./dist/` folder.
-Upload this `bundle.zip` file for distributing the App inside of your workspace or via the Marketplace.
+This command builds your React application with Vite, copies the build files to the public directory, and prepares a bundle.zip file for distribution.
+Upload this bundle.zip file for distributing the App inside of your workspace or via the Marketplace.

+## Technology Stack

+- Vite
+- React
+- TypeScript
+- Tailwind CSS
+- Radix UI Components